 Once the judgment is reinstated, the deadline to appeal to the 5th U.S. Circuit Court of Appeals in New Orleans will be reset to 14 days.

-Bowling coached for 28 years at Smithville, Mississippi, before going to Sulligent (Alabama) High.
+Bowling coached for 28 years at Smithville, Mississippi, before retiring and coaching at Sulligent High in Sulligent, Alabama.
 The molestations alleged in his indictment are said to have happened between 2004 and 2010.